jhipster/jhipster-guides/guides/04_creating_entities_with_jdl_studio.md

 Now that your application is up and running, you will want to create _entities_.
 In your case, you might want to create entities for our BugTracker, for that you will need:

 * A database table
-* A Liquibase cahnge set
+* A Liquibase change set
 * A JPA Entity
 * A Spring Data JPA Repository
 * A Spring MVC REST Controller, which has the basic CRUD operations